The shepherds returned, glorifying and praising God for all the things they had heard and seen, which were just as they had been told.

 Today's Reading: Luke 2:20

-The story of this night ended in a joyful return.
-“The shepherds returned, glorifying and praising God for all the things they had heard and seen, which were just as they had been told” (Luke 2:20 NIV
+Upon seeing the Christ-child with their own eyes, they were quick to spread the news of His birth.
+Scripture tells us they returned, presumably to their lives, “glorifying and praising God for all the things they had heard and seen, which were just as they had been told” – Luke 2:20

 .
 Matthew Henry says of the shepherds’ response: “God's good-will to men, manifested in sending the Messiah, rebounds to His praise.
 Other works of God are for His glory, but the redemption of the world is for His glory in the highest.”
 God captivated the shepherds with the Good News of the Messiah, and they rebounded with praise for His glory in the highest.

 I don’t know what you are going through or how (or in whom) you define your worth, but I believe it means something extraordinary for us today that God broke a 400-year silence to the people of Israel with a message delivered to the lowest among them.
 You are not “unseen” by the God who made you with purpose and love (Psalm 139:13-18

 ).
 So, as you continue your celebration of Christmas, may the good news of the Messiah lead you to rebound in praise!
 To the God who sees you… be glory in the highest!